-The obliged entities referred to in chapter 1, section 2, subsection 1, paragraph 12 are supervised by the bar association.
+The obliged entities referred to in chapter 1, section 2, subsection 1, paragraph 12 are supervised by the Finnish Bar Association.

 The Financial Supervisory Authority additionally supervises compliance with the Funds Transfers Regulation in respect of those obliged entities which come under its supervision inasmuch as they send or receive the transfers of funds referred to in the Regulation.